skhabiri/skhabiri.github.io/_posts/2020-11-18-Imbalanced-Classification-on-Bridges-to-Prosperity-(B2P)-Dataset-and-FastAPI-Application-Deploymen-to-AWS-Elastic-Beanstalk.md

 comments: false
 ---

-In this post we apply semi-supervised techniques to classify highly imbalance dataset provided by Bridges to Prosperity nonprofit organization.
-We use label propagation alorithm available in scikit-learn a machine learning library for Python.
-We also use Synthetic Minority Oversampling Technique (SMOTE) to deal with imbalanced data.
+### About the Organization:
+[Bridges to Prosperity (B2P)](https://www.bridgestoprosperity.org/) footbridges works with isolated communities to create access to essential health care, education and economic opportunities by building footbridges over impassable rivers.

+Bridges to Prosperity currently operates field programs in Bolivia, Rwanda, Uganda, and is currently in its first year of a scaling initiative in Rwanda, which will see the completion of more than 300 footbridges over a five-year period, creating new safe access for more than a million people.

+Independent studies have demonstrated that B2P footbridges increase labor income by an average of 35.8%, farm profits by 75%, and the participation of women in the wage labor force by 60%, and that the annual return on investment at a community level is 20%.
+B2P believes that footbridges are a powerful and cost-effective tool for addressing poverty at scale.

+### Dataset:
+The dataset consists of survey data of 1472 sites (rows) with 44 features.
+The "Stage" column shows the status of the project.
+The "senior_engineering_review" shows if the site has been reviewed by engineering team or not.
+Among all the rows of the dataset only 65 projects are reviewed and approved and 24 projects are reviewed and rejected.
+The rest (1383 rows) do not have any target label.

+### Project Challenge:
+Based on the existing input data we want to know if we can classify the sites as being rejected or not in any future review conducted by senior engineering team.
+In other words we want to find out which sites will be technically rejected in future engineering reviews.

+### Project Overview:
+We use Synthetic Minority Oversampling Technique (SMOTE) to deal with highly imbalanced B2P dataset.
+Then we will apply label propagation, a semi-supervise alorithm available in scikit-learn, for binary classification.

 The database is stored as PostgreSQL in AWS RDS (Amazon Relational Database Service).
-FastAPI application is used as data science API to connect to database and make live prediction on target class.
-The FastAPI app is deployed onto AWS Elastic Beanstalk.
+We use pgAdmin to manage the PostgreSQL database stored in AWS RDS.
+FastAPI framework is used as data science API to connect to database and provide a route for live prediction on target.
+The FastAPI app is deployed onto AWS Elastic Beanstalk and interfaces with Web Frontend.
+Installed packages in the project are managed with docker container.

-* **Dataset information:**
-Researchers at the Department of Forest Sciences at Colorado State University collected over half a million measurements from tree observations from four areas of the Roosevelt National Forest in Colorado.
-All observations are cartographic variables (no remote sensing) from 30-meter x 30-meter sections of forest.
-The resulting dataset includes information on tree type, shadow coverage, distance to nearby landmarks (roads etcetera), soil type, and local topography.
-This dataset was obtained from [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Covertype).
-It contains 15120 observations and 56 columns in total.
-This data includes 7 categories of different cover types, which will be used as the target label for prediction, 10 continuous variables, and 2 categorical variables, Wilderness areas and soil types.
-The categorical variables are encoded with one hot encoder.

-> Bache, K. & Lichman, M. (2013).
-UCI Machine Learning Repository.
-Irvine, CA: University of California, School of Information and Computer Science

 ## *Loading dataset*